 Regular brushing helps to strengthen the bond between you and your Cocker Spaniel and it's a relaxing way to spend quality time with your dog!

-Frequent brushing also helps to spread natural oils evenly throughout to help keep your Cocker's coat shining and his skin looking healthy.
+Frequent brushing also helps to spread natural oils evenly throughout your Cocker's coat, helping to keep it soft and shining.

 Brushing your Cocker Spaniel regularly will help to keep tangles and mats to a bare minimum.
 It will also help to remove dirt and any vegetation that may have been picked up during his walk, such as grass seeds, burrs, leaves, twigs, etc.